acerbilab/pybads/docsrc/source/api/options/bads_options.rst

 ============
 The options can be divided into two types:
     - **Basic options:** These options are of interest to most users, and cover all regular usage needs.
     - **Advanced options:** These options should rarely if ever be touched and are reserved to advanced users / developers of BADS.
-Do not modify them unless you *know* what you are doing.
+Please do not modify them unless you *know* what you are doing.

 You can find the default options for both groups below.